©

 The Château d'Ainay-le-Vieil, with its 9 towers

-Straight out of the Middle Ages, this fortified castle retains the strength and terror of its loopholes, stunners and oubliettes.
-Follow the trail of these soldiers from another time on the ramparts, within reach of the crossbows, gargoyles and dragon.
+Straight from the Middle Ages, this fortified castle has retained the strength and terror of its loopholes, stunners and oubliettes.
+Follow the trail of these soldiers from another time on the ramparts, within range of the crossbows, gargoyles and dragon.

-The courtyard and its dwelling, where two mermaids keep watch, open their doors to a world rich in centuries of encounters and history.
+The courtyard and its dwelling, where two sirens keep watch, open their doors to a world rich in centuries of encounters and history.

 Tower after tower, this place of a thousand secrets will transport you from the Middle Ages to the present day.